cfpb/regulations-parser/README.md

 [![Build Status](https://travis-ci.org/cfpb/regulations-parser.png)](https://travis-ci.org/cfpb/regulations-parser)

-Parse a regulation (plain text) into a well-formated JSON tree (along with associated layers, such as links and definitions).
-This works hand-in-hand with regulations-site, a front-end for the data structures generated.
+Parse a regulation (plain text) into a well-formated JSON tree (along with associated layers, such as links and definitions) with this tool.
+It also pulls in notice content from the Federal Register and creates JSON representations for them.
+The parser works hand-in-hand with regulations-site, a front-end for the data structures generated, and regulations-core, an API for hosting the data.

 ## Features

 * Split regulation into paragraph-level chunks
 * Create a tree which defines the hierarchical relationship between these chunks
 * Layer for external citations -- links to Acts, Public Law, etc.
 * Layer for graphics -- converting image references into federal register urls
 * Layer for internal citations -- links between parts of this regulation
 * Layer for interpretations -- connecting regulation text to the interpretations associated with it
 * Layer for key terms -- pseudo headers for certain paragraphs
 * Layer for meta info -- custom data (some pulled from federal notices)
 * Layer for paragraph markers -- specifying where the initial paragraph marker begins and ends for each paragraph
 * Layer for section-by-section analysis -- associated analyses (from FR notices) with the text they are analyzing
 * Layer for table of contents -- a listing of headers
 * Layer for terms -- defined terms, including their scope
+* Create diffs between versions of the regulations (if those versions are available from an API)

 ## Requirements